diegopalencia-research/ad-quality-evaluation-framework/PAPER.md

 Future research should expand sample sizes, conduct formal inter-rater reliability testing, and explore application to emerging formats including Performance Max campaigns and generative AI-created responsive search ads.

-The central contribution is not a new algorithm, but a structured way of thinking about advertisement quality—one that connects the "why" of user search behavior to the "what" of ad creative and the "how" of landing page experience.
+The central contribution is not a new algorithm, but a structured way of thinking about advertisement quality one that connects the "why" of user search behavior to the "what" of ad creative and the "how" of landing page experience.
 In an era of increasing automation, this human-centered, evidence-based evaluative perspective remains indispensable.

 ---

 ## References

 Broder, A. (2002).
-A taxonomy of web search. *SIGIR Forum*, *36*(2), 3–10. https://doi.org/10.1145/792550.792552
+A taxonomy of web search. *SIGIR Forum, 36*(2), 3–10. https://doi.org/10.1145/792550.792552

-Gafni, R., & Dvir, T. (2018).
-Short vs. long landing pages: A comparative study. *[Reference details to be verified by author]*
+Dvir, N., & Gafni, R. (2018).
+When less is more: Empirical study of the relation between consumer behavior and information provision on commercial landing pages. *Informing Science: The International Journal of an Emerging Transdiscipline, 21*, 19–39. https://doi.org/10.28945/4015

 Google.
 (2024). *About Quality Score*.
 Google Ads Help. https://support.google.com/google-ads/answer/6167118